 But builders want to keep building particleboard “luxury” houses because they offer the best return on investment for their companies.
 And local governments are eager to attract and retain a wealthy population, often at the expense of Us Poors.

-If builders continue to refuse to listen to the changing needs of our generation and local governments fail to incentivize more affordable housing options, tiny houses offer an alternative that makes both industries nervous.
-Tiny homeowners often don’t pay builders—or only pay niche builders.
+If builders continue to refuse to listen to the changing needs of our generation and local governments fail to incentivize more affordable housing options, the tiny house movement offers an alternative that makes both industries nervous.
+Tiny home owners often don’t pay builders—or only pay niche builders.
 They also often don’t pay property taxes.
 That’s a lot of potential lost revenue.

 These industries should be sweating at the thought that young people are wiling to go around them.
 It’s the Malcolm X Theory of Housing Equality.
 “We want freedom now, but we’re not going to get it saying ‘We Shall Overcome.'”
 And I fucking dig it.